Welcome to Internwise UK

 Recruiters are just as important to the hiring process as hiring managers, if not more so.
 Often, they are the ones who create a new job and make the final decision about who to hire.
 But it's critical that they understand how to interview well and with little bias, so hiring managers must have the knowledge of a few critical hiring aspects.

-More than simply interviewing capacity building is needed for hiring managers.
+Beyond interview skills, hiring managers need comprehensive internship recruitment best practices to effectively bring in top interns.
 Please don't misunderstand.
 If you want to interview someone, you need to know how to do it well.
 In addition, they should have a better understanding of the entire recruiting process.
 Managers require training in the art of recruiting.

 To that end, here is a list of six things that recruiters need to know.
 These interviewing skills could be taught as part of the company's current professional development schedule or in one-on-one sessions for the purpose of hiring.